GoogleChromeLabs/simplehttp2server/README.md

 Since HTTP/2 requires TLS, `simplehttp2server` checks if `cert.pem` and
 `key.pem` are present.
 If not, a self-signed certificate will be generated.

+# Delays

+`simplehttp2server` can add artifical delays to responses to emulate processing time.
+The command line flags `-mindelay` and `-maxdelay` allow you to delay responses with a random delay form the interval `[minDelay, maxDelay]`.

+If a request has a `delay` query parameter (like `GET /index.html?delay=4000`), that delay will take precedence.

 # Download

 `simplehttp2server` is `go get`-able: